 This type of thinking translates into the resolve that “I will respond to anyone who calls at any time other than my spouse.
 Even if my spouse needs for me to be at home with him or her, if someone else calls for my attention, he or she will just have to understand that God’s work comes first.”

 Perhaps the bluntness of this statement makes it seem like something that you would never say.
 However, this type of thinking can creep in subtly.

 The reason for this error is a misunderstanding of how marriage and ministry fit together.
 Many couples believe and live as if marriage and ministry do not fit together.
-They view these two areas as being in irresolvable conflict and feel that one must be subordinate.
+They view these two areas as being an irresolvable conflict.
+They feel that one must be subordinate.
 Frequently, this translates into a severe neglect of the family.
 This is because “serving the Lord” is more important.
 Those having this attitude defines service to God as “spiritual things that take place outside the home.”

 Other couples believe that marriage and ministry ought to fit together.
 So they run back and forth between the two.
 The fit is never comfortable or easy.
 But they enjoy some success from their juggling efforts.